Research Mode (Cafes)

 • Academic Search — OpenAlex, arXiv, PubMed

-Apify Actors (Pro and Creator only — each requires a one-time consent per Cafe):
+Apify Actors (every signed-in user, token-billed — each requires a one-time consent per Cafe):

 • Google Scholar — Academic paper search via the Google Scholar actor